Recently updated on November 30th, 2024 at 11:18 am

 A Sapphic Cinderella retelling with a twist on the classic story.
 It features a badass bipoc main character and a beautiful fairytale-inspired dystopian world.

-The premise is that teen girls are now required to appear at an annual ball where men select wives.
+Teen girls must now appear at an annual ball where men select wives.
 But Sophia wants to marry her childhood best friend Erin.
-And isn’t a fan of the whole parade in front of suitors thing.

 The dystopian twist on the classic Cinderella story makes this book unique.
 The romance is a bit insta-lovey but still well-developed.